CAPABILITY · OPS & BACK-OFFICE

 - Multi-LLC real estate investor with eight entities: bank feeds from all entities route through one categorization layer trained on each entity's chart of accounts, so management fees, maintenance costs, and mortgage payments post to the right LLC without the bookkeeper sorting them manually.

-- Mid-size HVAC company with field technicians: parts purchases from four different suppliers and fuel card transactions across twelve trucks categorize automatically by job code and cost center, replacing a Friday afternoon reconciliation ritual that used to run three hours.
+- Mid-size HVAC company with field technicians: parts purchases from four suppliers and fuel card transactions across twelve trucks categorize automatically by job code and cost center, replacing a Friday afternoon reconciliation ritual that used to run three hours.

 - Independent restaurant group with three locations: food and beverage purchases, linen service, and equipment rentals post to location-specific cost-of-goods and operating expense codes automatically, giving the owner a real-time food cost percentage without waiting for month-end close.

-- Accounting firm managing books for fifteen clients: categorizer handles routine classification per client's chart of accounts and surfaces only exceptions, which the bookkeeper clears in one daily review session instead of working through each file separately.
+- Accounting firm managing books for fifteen clients: the categorizer handles routine classification per client's chart of accounts and surfaces only exceptions, which the bookkeeper clears in one daily review session instead of working through each file separately.

 What’s included